 All undergraduates who want to repeat a course for a grade need to obtain the dean’s approval through the College Center for Advising Services, 312 Lattimore Hall.

-All freshmen and sophomores who have not been officially accepted into a major need to meet with their premajor advisers prior to registration.
+All freshmen and sophomores who have not been officially accepted into a major need to meet with their premajor advisors prior to registration.

 All undergraduates in the Hajim School of Engineering and Applied Sciences must obtain permission from their department prior to registering for classes.